Health Encyclopedia

 • Have injected illegal drugs, even once

-• Have liver problems or abnormal liver tests
+• Have abnormal liver tests or liver disease

-• Received clotting factors made before 1987
+• Have received clotting factors made before 1987

-• Had kidney dialysis
+• Have ever had kidney dialysis

-• Have HIV
+• Have tested positive for HIV

 • Have ever been in prison

-Ask your doctor about getting tested if you:
+Ask your doctor about getting tested if:

-• Have tattoos or body piercings
+• You have tattoos or body piercings.

 Online Medical Reviewer: Chris Southard RN